White House: Mideast peace may not be 2-state solution

 After repeatedly clashing with Obama for eight years, capped by a U.N.
 Security Council resolution condemning Israeli settlements, Netanyahu seemed relieved by Trump's arrival.
 Trump slammed the U.S. decision to abstain from the U.N. vote, saying in December that Israel is being treated "very, very unfairly."

-In dealing with such a divisive president, Netanyahu will also face some potential pitfalls.
+In dealing with Trump, Netanyahu will also face some potential pitfalls.
 Key constituencies, including congressional Democrats and many American Jews, oppose Trump's policies, while at home Netanyahu is under pressure from his hard-line allies to push for policies that Trump may not support.

 "Netanyahu seeks to shift the discussion in the U.S.-Israel relationship away from settlements and peace and back to Iran so that he can put off the difficult political decisions that would roil his coalition and put his rule in jeopardy," said Yousef Munayyer, a political analyst and executive director of the U.S. Campaign for Palestinian Rights.